-Warming in the Holocene likely peaked during the Holocene Thermal Maximum (9800-5700 years before present) after which a slow cooling began, that follows the Milankovitch cycles.
+Warming in the Holocene likely peaked during the Holocene Thermal Maximum, when centuryscale global temperatures were probably similar (within uncertainty) to those observed in the last decade.
+Decadal average temperatures are not available during the Holocene Thermal Maximum and proxy-temperatures, when averaged, reduce extremes.
+After which a slow cooling began, that follows the Milankovitch cycles.
 The cooling climaxed in the Little Ice Age, which was probably the coldest period of the Holocene.
 Greenhouse gases have likely contributed to the moderate modern warming since 1850.
-It is impossible (and also unimportant) to state what percentage of the warming is due to greenhouse gases.
+It is impossible to state with reasonable accuracy what percentage of the warming is due to greenhouse gases.
 Sea level started rising in the 19th century and there is no acceleration visible after 1950, the period in which the climate is supposedly dominated by greenhouse gases.